 The September 2020 version of me was sitting in his room, totally conceded to the inevitability of another half-year in lockdown.
-After all, since march has been shut down everything completely - there's literally nothing that would change about that, given the ongoing state of the pandemic.
+After all, all the exciting things lin my life have been shut down since March - nothing would change about that, given the ongoing state of the pandemic.
 Right?

-In fact, the only constant here was the ever-present unknown and never-ending chaos that defined my journey.
+In fact, the only constant that defined my journey was the ever-present unknown and never-ending chaos.

 Q: Where do you see yourself in two months?